 You can find out the latest news stories from UKIP by clicking here

 Read the Surrey Heath newsletter here. (password required - obtain from local branch)

 Current/ Future Events - 2015

 One of the main events politically, for 2015, will be the General Election.
-UKIP will be involved in a number of public meetings in Surrey Heath, and will publicise these nearer the time.
+UKIP will be involved in a number of public meetings in Surrey Heath.

 UKIP have a positive message which we would like to share with electors, dont just believe the scaremongering stories in the press, and from political opponents who may twist the truth.

 Paul Chapman, the UKIP candidate, will be happy to answer questions (which you can send via his blog site here), and he will be speaking at a number of meetings in the lead up to that election.